fbpx

 Scale insects are usually found near leaf veins where they suck out plant juices leaving yellow spots behind on foliage surfaces while secreting honeydew which attracts ants and other pests into your garden area as well as promotes mold growth due to its sugary content.
 If you find scale insects present in your Bobo hydrangea plants, try spraying them with horticultural oil mixed according to their instructions and label directions – this will help smother the scales without harming beneficial pollinators like bees who visit your flowers during bloom time!

 Finally, pruning is another way you can reduce pest populations around your Bobo hydrangeas by removing dead branches where these critters tend to congregate.
-Just make sure not to cut too close into healthy wood as this could open up new entry points for disease-causing organisms like fungi spores which thrive in moist environments created by wounds made during pruning activities.
+Just make sure not to cut too much into healthy wood, as this could open up new entry points for disease-causing organisms like fungi spores, which thrive in moist environments created by wounds made during pruning activities.

 Pruning tips for troubleshooting

-Pruning is an essential part of keeping your Bobo hydrangea healthy and looking its best.
+Pruning is essential to keeping your Bobo hydrangea healthy and looking its best.
 Pruning helps promote strong, vibrant growth by removing dead or damaged branches, encouraging new blooms, and controlling the size of the plant.
 When done correctly, pruning can help maintain a neat shape and keep your Bobo hydrangea looking beautiful for years to come.

 Watering guidelines